2018 14

 Les Forts de Latour 2010 (barrel sample) 90-92p

 Tasted twice in April 2011.
 Consistent notes.
-This wine offered aromatic intensity, chocolaty flavours, ripe berries, fine concentration, depth and finish.
+This wine offered aromatic intensity, chocolatey flavors, ripe berries, fine concentration, depth, and a long finish.
 Silky tannin and long aftertaste.
-Fine quality indeed.
+Fine quality, indeed.

 Les Forts de Latour 2009 93p